microsoft/dstoolkit-devcontainers/README.md

 [![CI](https://github.com/microsoft/dstoolkit-devcontainers/actions/workflows/ci.yaml/badge.svg?branch=main)](https://github.com/microsoft/dstoolkit-devcontainers/actions/workflows/ci.yaml)

 A machine learning and data science project template that makes it easy to work with multiple Docker based [VSCode Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) in the same repository.
+The template leverages [uv](https://github.com/astral-sh/uv), an extremely fast Python package and project manager as a base for better productivity.
 The template also makes it easy to transition projects to the cloud and production by including automated code quality checks, pytest configuration, CI pipeline templates and a sample for running on Azure Machine Learning.

 ## Contents